Summer is quickly approaching. It’s almost time for pool parties, BBQs and, unfortunately, sky-high electricity bills.

 This one is a year-round gift to your wallet.
 Set the temperature to be a little warmer in the summer and a little cooler in the winter.
 Each degree above 72 degrees represents a 1% to 3% savings on your electric bill.

 Get yours checked at least once a year, so you won’t have to beg friends or relatives to crash at their place if your A/C unit dies unexpectedly.
 Hire a professional to clean the coils, check for clogs, replace fuses and check the compressor for leaks to ensure your A/C system is running as efficiently as possible, and to make minor repairs before they turn into major expenses.

 Looking for more ways to save?
-Make your money work for you with a Share Certificate!
-With flexible terms, a low inital deposit, and high yeilds, your money does the heavy lifting while you enjoy the summer sun!
+Make your money work for you with a Share Certificate Account!
+With flexible terms, a low initial deposit, and high yields, your money does the heavy lifting while you enjoy the summer sun!